POSITIVE MONEY EUROPE’S TEAM

 Head of Research

-Uuriintuya joined the Positive Money Europe team as an Economist in June 2020.
+Uuriintuya joined the Positive Money Europe team as an economist in June 2020 and is now heading the Research programme.
 Prior to joining, she worked at Bruegel, DIW Berlin and UNDP Mongolia.
-She holds a Masters degree from the Hertie School of Governance in Berlin and the Central European University in Budapest.
+She holds a master’s degree from the Hertie School of Governance in Berlin and the Central European University in Budapest.
 Uuriintuya oversees all the research projects at Positive Money Europe.

-Carlotta joined Positive Money Europe in December 2022 as Senior Digital Campaigner.
-Before joining us, Carlotta worked as digital communication strategist for Greenpeace Italy, where she designed social media and digital engagement strategies at national and European levels for 8 years.
+Carlotta joined Positive Money Europe in December 2022 as Senior Digital Campaigner and then as Head of Digital Campaigns.
+Before joining us, Carlotta worked as a digital communication strategist for Greenpeace Italy, where she designed social media and digital engagement strategies at national and European levels for eight years.

 She is a journalist and a podcast author, passionate about climate and economics.